ivarref/rewriting-history/README.md

 * :db/idents will not be excised during history rewriting and is thus considered permanent.

 ## Limitations

+* Entity and transactions IDs will be replaced during rewriting of history.
+  If external systems depend on or worse stores these values, things will break.

+* `db/txInstant` of `datomic.tx` will have new values.
+Thus using `(d/as-of db #inst"2021-...")` does not make sense.
+The original value is stored in `tx/txInstant`.

+* Potential source of incorrect history:
   Re-playing the transaction history must use several transactions.
 It's not possible to both excise and re-play the entire history in one go.
-Thus this is a source of bugs if ordinary writes happen to the same identity as it is being rewritten.
+Thus this is a source of bugs if ordinary writes happen to the same entity as it is being rewritten.
   It will however be detected at the end of replaying of the history.